 Do you have enough water available from your pump?

 There are only so many hours in the day to water.
-The amount of water needed varies with the climate, these estimates of the water quantity required per acre are typical for hot summer areas where most sprinkler systems are installed (daily high temperatures over 90 degrees F., 32 degrees C.) These values assume you would water as much as 10 hours per day.
+The amount of water needed varies with the climate, these estimates of the water quantity required per acre are typical for warm summer areas where most sprinkler systems are installed (daily high temperatures in summer over 90 degrees F., 32 degrees C.) These values assume you would water as much as 10 hours per day.
 If you are able to water more time per day then you will be able to irrigate more area.

 Minimum pipe size: